 Supported by an educational grant from the Johnson & Johnson Institute and the Johnson & Johnson Family of Companies.

-Physicians, PAs, nurse practitioners, nurses, pharmacists, and dietitians, specializing in oncology, hematology, or involved in treating patients with multiple myeloma
+Physicians, physician associates (PAs), nurse practitioners (NPs), nurses, pharmacists, and dietitians, specializing in oncology, hematology, or involved in treating patients with multiple myeloma

 It is the policy of CME Outfitters, LLC, to ensure independence, balance, objectivity, and scientific rigor and integrity in all of their CE activities.
 Faculty must disclose to the participants any relationships with commercial companies whose products or devices may be mentioned in faculty presentations, or with the commercial supporter of this CE activity.
 CME Outfitters, LLC, has evaluated, identified, and mitigated any potential conflicts of interest through a rigorous content validation procedure, use of evidence-based data/research, and a multidisciplinary peer review process.
 The following information is for participant information only.
 It is not assumed that these relationships will have a negative impact on the presentations.